Website security basics for small businesses

 | Zero-day PHP exploits | Possible | Impossible (no PHP) |

-These HTTP headers add extra protection layers:
+These HTTP headers add meaningful protection with very little effort:

 Content-Security-Policy: default-src 'self'